Use Scalp Massages Correctly to Prevent Hair Loss

 First of all, it can lower the blood pressure.

 According to the research, individuals with Androgenetic Alopecia (AGA) are at a higher risk of developing hypertension than their non-AGA counterparts and a mutation of the Fibroblast Growth Factor 5 (FGF5) gene may be the cause.

-There are various genes that play an essential roles in the process of hair growth.
-Among of them, (FGF5) can determine the hair lengths in humans.
+There are various genes that play an essential role in the process of hair growth.
+Among them, (FGF5) can determine the hair lengths in humans.
 Plus, this gene has also been implicated in the development of hypertension.
 Therefore, there is a link between hair loss and hypertension.
 So if AGA patients are at a higher risk of hypertension, it makes sense to lower that risk by combating hypertension and perhaps also interrupting the progression of AGA.
 A plant-based can help to achieve this.
-A vegetarian diet has been shown to reduce of hypertension by up to 55% when compared to an omnivorous diet, while a vegan diet can reduce the risk by up to 75%
+A vegetarian diet has been shown to reduce hypertension by up to 55% when compared to an omnivorous diet, while a vegan diet can reduce the risk by up to 75%.

 Secondly, it can reduce inflammation

 When inflammation occurs over a long period of time, it may indicate a deeper issue.
-For hair loss sufferers, this issue is likely to be sensitivity to DHT which occurs at the hair follicles.
+For hair loss sufferers, this issue is likely to be sensitive to DHT which occurs at the hair follicles.

 Reducing inflammation is one of the best ways to combat AGA hair loss and removing allergens from your environment.
 Although the exact reason is unknown, plant-based diet has been shown to reduce inflammatory.